corelan/pin/README.md

 ## Available pintools in this repository

 ### 1. Corelan_HeapLog
-This pintool allows you to log all calls to RtlAllocateHeap, RtlReAllocateHeap and RtlFreeHeap.<br>
+This pintool allows you to log all calls to RtlAllocateHeap, RtlReAllocateHeap, VirtualAlloc and RtlFreeHeap.<br>
 Output is written to `corelan_heaplog_<pid>.log`.
 (Fresh file for every process)